 12. Food Critic:

-Food critics can work in restaurants, or they can work in magazines or newspapers.
+Food critics can work at restaurants or write reviews for magazines and newspapers.

-It’s a great job for people with PTSD because it allows them to use their knowledge and expertise to help others.
+This job could be a good fit for people with PTSD because it lets them use their knowledge to guide others.

 13. Baker: